jbosstm/performance/product/readme.txt

 (C) 2012
 @author JBoss Inc.

-Some of the EAP5 dependencies are not available via maven so you will need to install them manually by running the following script:

-	./scripts/install-EAP5-dependencies.sh

 To run a default set of tests type

 	./scripts/tmcmp.sh

+Some of the EAP5 dependencies are not available via maven so this script first checks that they are in your local repo and manually installs them if appropriate.
+Make sure your M2_HOME env variable is set.

 To run a single test using default config properties against EAP5 type